 While BMI is currently utilized only within the Metabolic Syndrome Management Program, we recommend broadening its application and incorporating waist circumference (another critical, non-interchangeable metric) to improve risk stratification.
 This integrated approach would enhance the precision of risk identification and enable early intervention through a continuum of care, including nutritional counseling, physical activity prescriptions, behavioral therapy, and, where appropriate, pharmacological treatment.

-- Strengthen screening initiatives for high-risk kidney disease individuals.
+To support the Healthy Taiwan initiative and achieve the 2030 target of reducing the adult overweight and obesity rate to 44.8%, a more proactive and comprehensive national weight management policy is urgently needed. - Strengthen screening initiatives for high-risk kidney disease individuals.
 Taiwan has a chronic kidney disease (CKD) prevalence rate of 12%, with an increasing share of cases linked to diabetes-related nephropathy.
 Among newly diagnosed dialysis patients, 20% develop heart failure within three years, and nearly half of annual dialysis-related deaths are associated with heart failure.
 These figures highlight the need for an integrated cardio-renal-metabolic (CRM) holistic care network to improve multimorbidity management.

 The Committee recommends that the Healthy Taiwan initiative be proactive in prioritizing early screening and intervention to facilitate timely identification of high-risk individuals.
 It should also integrate resources across ministries and healthcare systems by consolidating health data from student checkups, workforce health screenings, and adult preventive care programs.
 Strengthening the use of these screenings would support a multidisciplinary care model focused on continuous disease monitoring, effective primary and secondary prevention, and more targeted therapeutic investment.
 Early intervention, enabled by a robust CRM holistic care network, will be critical to reducing chronic disease mortality and improving long-term patient outcomes.